-LOW Beginning jazz movement executed with substandard technique (in this case "technique"

-refers to the movement itself, not to skills).
+LOW Beginning jazz movement executed with substandard technique (in this case "technique" refers to the movement itself, not to skills).
 Style is inconsistent lacking posture, control, and body placement.
 Below average extension, contraction/release, core control, spatial awareness, musicality and command of movement.
 Team Performance score sheet: Technical elements are executed with below average technique.
 MEDIUM Intermediate jazz movement executed with good technique (in this case "technique" refers to the movement itself, not to skills).
 Style is mostly consistent working on posture, control, and body placement.
 Average extension, contraction/release, core control, spatial awareness, musicality and command of movement.
-Team Performance score sheet: Technical elements are executed with average technique the movement itself, not to skills).
+Team Performance score sheet: Technical elements are executed with average technique HIGH Advanced jazz movement executed with strong technique (in this case "technique" refers to the movement itself, not to skills).
 Style is consistent with emphasis on posture, control, and body placement.
 Crediting superior extension, contraction/release, core control, spatial awareness, musicality and command of movement.
 Team Performance score sheet: Technical elements are executed with strong technique.